Philippine Revolution: Summary

-The main influx of revolutionary ideas came at the start of the 19th century when the Philippines was opened for world trade.
-In 1809, the first British firms were established in Manila, followed by a royal decree in 1834 which officially opened the city to world trade.
-The Philippines had been governed from Mexico since 1565, with colonial administrative costs sustained by subsidies from the galleon trade.
-Increased competition with foreign traders brought the galleon trade to an end in 1815.
-After Mexico became independent in 1821, Spain was forced to govern the Philippines directly from Madrid and to find new sources of revenue to pay for the colonial administration.
-At this point, post-French Revolution ideas entered the country through literature, which resulted in the rise of an enlightened principalía class in society.
+While there are uprisings in the Philippines against Spanish authorities before the 19th century, these were sporadic, unorganized nationally, and were quickly suppressed.
+The colony was governed from Mexico since 1565, with administrative costs sustained by subsidies via the galleon trade between Manila and Acapulco.
+However, the galleon trade ended in 1815 due to increased competition with foreign traders.
+After Mexico became independent in 1821, the Philippines was governed directly from Madrid for the first time.
+The authorities began looking for new sources of revenue to sustain its colony, which only saw limited trade with foreign traders by the start of the 19th century.
+In 1809, the first British firms were established in Manila, and by 1834, a royal decree opened the city to world trade.
+At this point, revolutionary ideas from the French Revolution entered the colony through literature, which resulted in the rise of an enlightened principalía class in society.

-The 1868 Spanish Revolution brought the rule of Queen Isabella II to an end.
-The conservative government was replaced by a liberal government led by General Francisco Serrano.
-In 1869, Serrano appointed Carlos María de la Torre as the 91st governor-general.
-The leadership of de la Torre introduced the idea of liberalism to the Philippines.

-The election of Amadeo of Savoy to the throne of Spain led to the replacement of de la Torre in 1871.
-In 1872, the government of the succeeding governor-general, Rafael de Izquierdo, experienced the uprising of Filipino soldiers at the Fort San Felipe arsenal in Cavite el Viejo.
-Seven days after the mutiny, many people were arrested and tried.
-Three of these were secular priests: José Burgos, Mariano Gomez and friar Jacinto Zamora, who were hanged by Spanish authorities in Bagumbayan.
-Their execution had a profound effect on many Filipinos; José Rizal, the national hero, would dedicate his novel El filibusterismo to their memory.
+In Spain, the deeply unpopular Queen Isabella II was deposed in 1868 and was replaced by a democratic government led by General Francisco Serrano.
+In 1869, Serrano appointed Carlos María de la Torre as the governor-general of the colony.
+The democratic ideas of the revolution in Spain were extended to the Philippines, where liberalism was introduced by the de la Torre government to the colony.
+However, it did not last long, as the election of Amadeo of Savoy to the throne of Spain led to the replacement of de la Torre in 1871.
+In 1872, the government of the succeeding governor-general, Rafael de Izquierdo, experienced a mutiny of soldiers at Fort San Felipe in Cavite el Viejo.
+The mutiny was quickly suppressed, with numerous arrests made over the next seven days.
+Among those who were implicated with the mutiny were the secular priests José Burgos, Mariano Gomez and friar Jacinto Zamora, who were executed by garrote in Bagumbayan.
+Their execution had a profound effect on many Filipinos; nationalist and writer José Rizal would later dedicate his novel El filibusterismo to their memory.

-Many Filipinos who were arrested for possible rebellion were deported to Spain, where they were distributed mainly in the African island of Bioko, in number of 211, 36 were deported to Chafarinas islands and just 3 in Ceuta.
-There were also deportees to the Marianas, the Carolines and islands of the south of the archipelago.
-Some of them, however, managed to escape to Hong Kong, Yokohama, Singapore, Paris, London, Vienna, Berlin, and some parts of Spain.
+Many Filipinos who were arrested for possible rebellion were deported to Spain, where they were distributed to different locations, mainly to their African colony of Bioko, as well as to Chafarinas Islands and Ceuta in the Mediterranean, and the Spanish colonies of the Marianas and the Carolines in the Pacific.
+Some of them, however, managed to escape to Hong Kong, Yokohama, Singapore, Paris, London, Vienna, Berlin, and even in some parts of Spain.
 These people met fellow Filipino students and other exiles who had escaped from penal colonies.
 Bound together by a common fate, they established an organization known as the Propaganda Movement.
 These émigrés used their writings primarily to condemn Spanish abuses and seek reforms to the colonial government.